 Mick Jagger makes a jab at Doug Ford, gives Raptors a shoutout during Rolling Stones concert

+Mick Jagger makes a jab at Doug Ford, gives Raptors shoutout during concert

 The Rolling Stones perform during the "No Filter" tour in Oro-Medonte, Ont., on Saturday, June 29, 2019.
 THE CANADIAN PRESS/Fred Thornhill